Programs, Activity Recommendations

 See more at the official website.

+Concerts start at 17.00/5 pm.
 All concerts are free.

-Locations & Schedule – 5 Budapest Landmarks
+Locations & Schedule – 5 Budapest Venues

 - Castle Bazaar & Garden, Gloriett, Brass in Hussar Uniforms (Handel, Carpantier, Purcell), Sundays at 17.00